cderv/raukr-2021-rmd-boost/README.md

 All the output files will also be already available to look at.
 This is why there will be a bit more than the one listed above and contain in the git repo.

+You can update the project by running `git pull` in RStudio IDE's terminal.

 ## ...the hard way !

 To run this project locally here are the steps